tuiwidgets/tuiwidgets/doc/ZCommandManager.rst

    .. cpp:function:: bool isContextSatisfied() const

-      Returns true if the currently focused widget satisfies the context of this command notifier.
+      Returns :cpp:expr:`true` if the currently focused widget satisfies the context of this command notifier.

    **Signals**